anothertechs/anothertechs/src/blogs/linux/beginners-guid-to-snap/index.md

 , you can specify which
 channel you want to continue to use for each of these operations.

-## Command for installing Snap in Linux
+## Installing Snap in Linux

+Below is the command to install snap on different linux distros:

 On Debian/Ubuntu/Linux Mint based distros: